Oil falls on scepticism over Trump's Saudi-Russia output deal

 The Canadian province of Alberta, home to the world's third-largest oil reserves, is open to joining any potential global pact to reduce a glut of crude, Premier Jason Kenney told Reuters on Thursday.

-With the coronavirus pandemic worsening, Citi analysts forecasted the decline in oil demand in the second quarter could be 18-20% for the world, or 18-20 million bpd, which in turn should see refinery runs collapse by over 2 million barrels per day, triggering an unprecedented growth in inventory of some 1 billion barrels over two months.
+With the coronavirus pandemic worsening, Citi analysts forecast a decline in global oil demand in the second quarter of 18%-20%, or 18-20 million bpd, which in turn should see refinery runs collapse by over 2 million barrels per day, triggering an unprecedented growth in inventory of some 1 billion barrels over two months.

 The proposed cut would at least ease some pressure on a global shortage of oil storage, analysts said.

-"Running out of storage capacity would result in a complete collapse of the oil market which is crucial for the world economy now suffering from the greatest economic shock since WW1," Rystad's head of analysis, Per Magnus Nysveen said.
+"Running out of storage capacity would result in a complete collapse of the oil market, which is crucial for the world economy now suffering from the greatest economic shock since WW1," Rystad's head of analysis, Per Magnus Nysveen said.

-Even with the huge gains on Thursday, prices have still slumped nearly 60% this year.
+Even with Thursday's big percentage gains, prices have still slumped nearly 60% this year.

 By Shu Zhang